-- 25. (1) Subject to section 24, the person in control of a critical infrastructure must- - (a) take such lawful steps as he or she may consider necessary, for the securing of a critical infrastructure and the contents thereof, as well as for the protection of the persons present at the critical infrastructure; and

-(b) issue a notification in the prescribed form that the critical infrastructure may only be entered upon in accordance with the provisions of subsection (2) and that persons or vehicles may be searched upon leaving the premises in terms of subsection (5).
+- 25. (1) Subject to section 24, the person in control of a critical infrastructure must- - (a) take such lawful steps as he or she may consider necessary, for the securing of a critical infrastructure and the contents thereof, as well as for the protection of the persons present at the critical infrastructure; - (b) issue a notification in the prescribed form that the critical infrastructure may only be entered upon in accordance with the provisions of subsection (2) and that persons or vehicles may be searched upon entering or leaving the premises in terms of subsection (5); and - (c) ensure that a notification as contemplated in paragraph (b) is placed at the 60 entrance to that critical infrastructure.